-- Policy CIR-25: Transportation services shall address the needs of non-drivers and those without cars living in rural areas.
-Services may include community-focused and private transit and paratransit services as well as ridesharing and ridesourcing services. - Policy CIR-26: As a major employer, the County of Napa shall demonstrate leadership in the implementation of programs encouraging the use of transit, walking, and bicycling by its employees, as well as the use of alternative fuels.
-Example programs may include: - Preferential carpool parking and other ridesharing incentives; - Flexible working hours or telecommuting where consistent with job duties and customer service needs; - A purchasing program that favors hybrid, electric, or other non-gasoline vehicles; - Assisting in the development of demonstration projects for alternative fuel technologies such as ethanol, hydrogen, and electricity; - Secure bicycle parking; and - Transit incentives. - Policy CIR-27: The County shall encourage the use of public transportation by tourists, visitors and commuters, and will work with wineries, the local hospitality industry, public and private employers, and the cities and town to develop incentives that encourage the use of these options and the development of private transit services.
+- Policy CIR-21: Transportation services shall address the needs of non-drivers and those without cars living in rural areas.
+Services may include community-focused and private transit and paratransit services as well as ridesharing and ridesourcing services. - Policy CIR-22: As a major employer, the County of Napa shall demonstrate leadership in the implementation of programs encouraging the use of transit, walking, and bicycling by its employees, as well as the use of alternative fuels.
+Example programs may include: - Preferential carpool parking and other ridesharing incentives; - Flexible working hours or telecommuting where consistent with job duties and customer service needs; - A purchasing program that favors hybrid, electric, or other non-gasoline vehicles; - Assisting in the development of demonstration projects for alternative fuel technologies such as ethanol, hydrogen, and electricity; - Secure bicycle parking; and - Transit incentives. - Policy CIR-23: The County shall encourage the use of public transportation by tourists and visitors and will work with wineries, the local hospitality industry, and the cities and town to develop incentives that encourage the use of these options and the development of private transit services.